arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ```

-With this code the Portenta C33 will scan all the files and directories names on the micro SD card and list them on the Arduino IDE Serial Monitor, also create a test file and read it back.
+With this code, the Portenta C33 will scan all the files and directories names on the micro SD card and list them on the Arduino IDE Serial Monitor, also create a test file and read it back.

 ![Example outcome on a Portenta C33](assets/c33-sdcard.png)